Diseases and conditionsKidney & Urinary tractMedical Laboratory

 1. Cloudy or Foamy Urine: Cloudy or foamy urine may indicate urinary tract infections, chronic diseases, kidney diseases, or dehydration.

-2. Dark Brown Urine: Dark brown urine can result from eating certain foods, such as beans and rhubarb, and from taking certain medications, including metronidazole and nitrofurantoin.
+2. Dark Brown Urine: Dark brown urine can result from eating certain foods.
+Examples include beans and rhubarb.
+It can also occur from taking certain medications, such as metronidazole and nitrofurantoin.

-3. Red or Pink Urine: Red or pink urine may indicate the presence of blood in the urine, which is a symptom of hematuria.
+3. Red or Pink Urine: Red or pink urine may indicate the presence of blood in the urine.
+This condition is known as hematuria.
 It may also result from eating certain fruits like beets, rhubarb, and berries.

 4. Orange Urine: Orange urine can result from dehydration or bile diseases caused by problems in the bile ducts or liver.

-5. Blue or Green Urine: Blue or green urine may result from consuming food dyes or certain medications, or from urinary tract infections caused by a bacterium called Pseudomonas.
+5. Blue or Green Urine: Blue or green urine may result from consuming food dyes or certain medications.
+It can also occur from urinary tract infections caused by a bacterium called Pseudomonas.

 Color ChangeCause